NLP-RISE/ParaScore/README.md

+# FORKED PARASCORE

+#### This is a fork of the original ParaScore repository with a number of modifications/updates to run the code
+#### Note: No changes are made to the scoring method!
+The only changes are structural to make sure the scripts run.

 # On the Evaluation Metrics for Paraphrase Generation

 This is the implementation of the paper [On the Evaluation Metrics for Paraphrase Generation](https://arxiv.org/abs/2202.08479).